Alfresco/acs-deployment/docs/helm/eks-deployment.md

 #### EBS CSI Driver

-> Since EKS 1.24 is mandatory to install EBS CSI Driver.
-Upgrading from 1.23 without it will break PVC.
+> Since EKS 1.24 it is mandatory to install EBS CSI Driver for the dynamic
+> provisioning via the default `gp2` storage class.
+Upgrading from 1.23 without
+> it will break any existing PVC.

 Set the aws account id in an environment variable that can be reused later: